 There are two primary types of workers: W-2 employees and 1099 employees.
 A common question from business owners and HR professionals is regarding the difference between W-2 employees and 1099 employees.
 Let’s break down the differences.

 W-2 employees are workers directly employed by your organization.
-These workers, also known as regular employees, are guaranteed to earn at least the minimum wage, and many state and federal laws apply to benefits and overtime hours.
+These types of workers, also known as regular employees, are guaranteed to earn at least the minimum wage, and many state and federal laws apply to benefits and overtime hours.
 Employers also withhold Social Security, Medicare, federal income, and FUTA taxes for these employees.

 What qualifies someone as a 1099 employee?